LaunchCode-Education-Archived/gis-devops-OLD/studios/launchcart1/README.md

 After you have written your test and the corresponding code passes, run all of the tests and commit.

-## Add Total To Cart
+### Add Total To Cart

 The `Cart` class currently does not have the ability to produce a total cost of all items within a cart.

 Add a `computeTotal` method to `Cart`, writing a unit test to verify its behavior before adding any code to the class itself.
-There are not unit tests in the project thus far, so you'll have to add the package `org.launchcode.launchcart.models` and the `TestCart` class.

 Display the cart total at `/cart`.
 Before adding code to the controller and/or view, write an integration test to verify that the total is displayed properly.

 After you have written your test(s) and the corresponding code passes, run all of the tests and commit.

-## Add Ability To Remove Items From The Cart
+### Add Ability To Remove Items From The Cart

 It is currently not possible to remove an item from the cart.
 Add this ability.
 And, as always, write your tests before writing any application code.
 You may or may not need to write any unit tests for this feature, depending on how you implement it.